 We engaged at a fully integrated global commodity manufacturer that was struggling with declining margins, increasing operating expenses and the lowest return on capital in its peer group.
-A new business unit President had recently been appointed to turnaround the business.
+A new business unit President had recently been appointed to turn the business around.
 Accunomics assisted in growing the businesses’ profitability by over $300 Million, and increasing return on capital from 3% to 30% in just 18 months.

-Accunomics’ initial financial analysis revealed that 80% of the business’ revenue was coming from just 3% of its customers and 6% of its products.
-The large number of small customers and products was driving significant complexity in the business, and requiring high levels of operating expense to support.
+Accunomics’ initial financial analysis revealed that 80% of the business revenue was coming from just 3% of its customers and 6% of its products.
+The large number of small customers and products was driving significant complexity, and requiring high levels of operating expense to support.
 The company executives committed to the imperative that every customer must be profitable, providing the mandate to rationalize the portfolio.

 Customer Segment Optimization